cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-working-with-instances.md

 ---
-title: "Working with Instances"
+title: "CloudStack: Working with Instances"
-slug: working-with-instances
+slug: cloudstack-working-with-instances
 ---

 <!-- Slight modifications to import from CCA KB -->